josephgoo/black-litterman-optimizer/README.md

 - τ (tau): 0.05
 - View: AAPL expected to outperform MSFT by 2% annually (relative view)

 Run the notebook cells top to bottom.
 It fetches data, estimates μ and Σ, computes π from betas, constructs the BL posterior, plots MV vs BL frontiers, and compares optimal portfolios.

+For Part 2 (Backtest), the notebook:
+- Uses a rolling 3-year lookback window with last-trading-day monthly rebalancing.
+- Computes MV and BL weights each month (tangent portfolio if a risk-free is provided, otherwise a midpoint target-return portfolio).
+- Tracks turnover and applies transaction costs on rebalance days (round-trip bps).
+- Plots cumulative returns, reports CAGR/vol/Sharpe/max drawdown, and shows last-period weights.
+- Adds a cost-sensitivity sweep and a benchmark comparison against SPY.

 ## Tests
 Run unit tests: